danielelozzi/SPEED/index.md

 *An Advanced Eye-Tracking Data Analysis Software for Researchers*

 SPEED is a Python-based project for processing, analyzing, and visualizing eye-tracking data.
-This project offers two main components: a user-friendly **Desktop App** and a powerful **`speed-analyzer` Python package** and **`speed-analyzerR` for R programming language**-
+This project offers three main components: a user-friendly **Desktop App**, a powerful **`speed-analyzer` Python package**, and an experimental **`speed-analyzerR` package for R**.

 ## Quick Links